JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8026 days**.

-And here is a just a random fact -  **A crocodile can open and close its jaw but cannot move it side to side**.
+And here is a just a random fact -  **Between 12%-15% of the population is left-handed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)